-5003 - Life Cycle Development in Individuals & Families - 3 credit hours

-Designed to aid in the understanding of the nature and needs of individuals in the family system at all moral, cognitive, psychological, social, and spiritual development levels.
+5003 - Life Cycle Development in Individuals & Families - 3 credit hours all moral, cognitive, psychological, social, and spiritual development levels.
 Intervention strategies in the complex development relationships among individuals in the family system are presented.
 Counseling in the life cycle of the individual will be the primary focus.